-Choc orange Brazilian cake with pomegranates - deliciously light Christmas chocolate cake.
+Choc Orange Brazilian Cake With Pomegranates is a deliciously light Christmas chocolate cake.

 I had seriously been looking for pomegranates for months.
 Part of my problem is they're not actually available until November but I hadn't done my research.
 My friend brought up Pomegranates the other day and I mentioned I hadn't seen them anywhere but had been hunting.